trappaly/StressLess/README.md

 # StressLess
-A customizable time management app that schedules when to work on assignments based on personal user preferences.
+A customizable time management app that creates schedules of when to work on assignments based on personal user preferences.